-Informal accommodations have been made in facilities that do not have a dedicated Mothers' Room.
-To obtain information on informal accommodation options, or to obtain assistance in creating a designated Mothers' Room for your building or department, please contact Work/Life.
+Informal accommodations will be made within reasonable walking distance within or near facilities that do not have a dedicated Lactation Room.
+To obtain information on informal accommodation options, or to obtain assistance in creating a designated Lactation Room for your building or department, please contact Work/Life.

-To make reasonable time away from work arrangements to express breast milk employees needing accommodation must contact their supervisor or college/unit level human resource representative.
-Unpaid break time, paid break time, or unpaid meal time can be used for this accommodation, as well as personal leave, family health leave, vacation, or flexible scheduling.
+To make reasonable time away from work arrangements to express milk, employees needing accommodation must contact their supervisor or college/unit level, human resource representative.
+Unpaid break time, paid break time, or unpaid mealtime can be used for this accommodation, as well as personal leave, family health leave, vacation, or flexible scheduling.

 Supervisors: How to Respond to an Employee Request for Time Away from Work